Kimberly NobleColumbia University

 You are cordially invited to attend the First BRISE Conference on Early Childhood Development, held in Berlin, Germany October 7th–8th, 2019.
 The conference features two outstanding keynote speakers: Lynn A. Karoly (RAND Corporation) und Marc H. Bornstein (Eunice Kennedy Shriver National Institute of Child Health and Human Development).

-The Book of Abstracts for the First BRISE Conference on Early Childhood Development is available for download.
+The Book of Abstracts (PDF, file does not meet accessibility standards) for the First BRISE Conference on Early Childhood Development is available for download.